 So, you now know what to do if a tree damages your roof, but maybe you want to learn a bit more about other types of storm damage.
 Check out our learning center to read up on different types of storm damage and what to expect from them.
 There's enough information to keep you prepared!
 And once you've decided you're ready contact roofer, check out our comprehensive checklist to determine what you should look out for before your next roofing project.
 To get in touch with one of our friendly RoofCrafters representatives, head over to our contact page.

-Macie is a native Georgian who spends her days nurturing her passions and embracing the quiet life.
-With a penchant for taking the road less traveled, she loves discovering new ideas, rooting for the underdog, and taking the long way home.
-She enjoys spending time with family and friends, writing, and homesteading.
+I'm a native Georgian who spends my days nurturing my passions and embracing the quiet life.
+With a penchant for taking the road less traveled, I love discovering new ideas, rooting for the underdog, and taking the long way home.
+I enjoy spending time with family and friends, animals, and making memories.